williambeverly/RoboND-Project_1/writeup_report.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

 The Simulator settings utilised for my run are shown below.
-My frames per second varied from about 18 - 36 FPS.
+My FPS vary between 18 - 36.

 ![alt text][image5]